- Capital University Law School, J.D., 1998, summa cum laude

 - U.S. Patent and Trademark Office

-Allen is a professional engineer and former research project manager and draws upon that training and experience in managing litigation projects for clients with disputes involving scientific subject matters or technical specifications.
-In addition, he counsels engineering companies facing investigations and ethics charges by the Ohio Engineers and Surveyors Board.
+Allen is a professional engineer and former research project manager and draws upon that training and experience in managing legal disputes and counseling companies in matters involving scientific or technical substance.
+He also counsels companies and individuals facing investigations and ethics charges by State licensing boards such as the Ohio Engineers and Surveyors Board.

 Career highlights include: